 Filing for divorce can be intimidating.
 It represents one of the biggest changes you can make to your life: parting ways with a spouse you can no longer live with.
 However, for many Michigan residents, the process of divorce is as big a mystery as what they will do once the judgment is entered.

 What Happens In The Days After You File For Divorce?

-Immediately after you file for divorce, your lawyer will attempt to have your spouse served with the paperwork.
+Immediately after you file for divorce, your counsel the Cronin Law Firm will attempt to have your spouse served with the paperwork.
 This could happen by:

 - Your spouse picking up the papers and signing an Acknowledgment of Service